Reminimalism/MaterialsLiveWallpaperCustomMaterials/README.md

     - PixelatedBrush
     - PixelatedBrushIntensity
   - NormalizeNormal: Whether to normalize the normal map in the shader.
+  - DepthIntensity: Specifies how much movement deep points should have.
+  - HeightIntensity: Specifies how much movement high points should have.
+  - FrameWithParallaxEnabled: Specifies how much crop should be applied when there is the parallax effect.
+    - For example 0.9 means 90% of the texture shown when looked at directly.
+1.0 means no crop when looked at directly.
+  - FrameWithParallaxDisabled: Like FrameWithParallaxEnabled except when there is no parallax effect.

 See [sample_config.json](https://github.com/Reminimalism/MaterialsLiveWallpaperCustomMaterials/blob/master/sample_config.json) as an example.
 Note that the name of this file in the zip should exactly be `config.json`.